 Under the IRA, the maximum clean vehicle credit is $7,500 per vehicle, but half that amount applies to vehicles that meet critical mineral component requirements.
 The other half applies to vehicles that meet battery component requirements.
 Vehicles that meet both battery and critical mineral requirements would qualify for the full EV tax credit for 2023.

 - Critical Mineral Requirement.
-This year, 40% of the critical minerals contained in a credit-eligible EV battery need to be extracted or processed in the U.S. or a free trade country, or recycled in North America.
+For 2023, 40% of the critical minerals contained in a credit-eligible EV battery need to be extracted or processed in the U.S. or a free trade country, or recycled in North America.
 The applicable percentages would go up by 10% each year after 2023, until 2027, when the applicable percentage would reach 80%.

 The critical minerals and battery guidance released March 31 by the IRS are proposed rules.
 There is a 60-day public comment period before the rules become final.
 However, the battery and critical mineral component requirements will apply as of April 18, 2023.
 As of April 18, few electric vehicles qualify for the full $7,500 tax credit than qualified on April 17.